eikmarizal/eikmarizal.github.io/README.md

 ## Hypothesis
 - Misuse of privacy sensitive infos (phone identifiers (IMEI,IMSI,ICC-ID), geo location

-Giveaway of the day
-- -esque (in the style of) ex: Phone identiﬁers, e.g., IMEI, IMSI, and ICC-ID, were used for everything from “cookie-esque” tracking to accountsnumbers.
+ - esque (in the style of) ex: Phone identiﬁers, e.g., IMEI, IMSI, and ICC-ID, were used for everything from “cookie-esque” tracking to accountsnumbers.
 - renaissance
 - posit (put in position) - Wherepossible, we identify root causes and posit the severity ofdiscoveredvulnerabilities.
 - breadth (the distance between two) - we consider a breadth of concerns including both dangerous functionality and vulnerabilities.